jasshone/jasshone.github.io/_posts/2024-07-19-A-Deep_Dive_Into_Transformers.md

 There's also a difference between what we implemented, which is a self-attention head, and a cross-attention head.
 In a self-attention head, the keys, queries, and values come from the same source; in a cross-attention head, the queries may come from x, but the keys and values may come from a seperate source such as an encoder block.

 Another important step that we didn't add that is in the original "Attention is All You Need" paper is scaling the result of Q @ K.T down by `sqrt(head_size)`.
 This is because if the key and query matrices are unit gaussian, then because the dimension is `head_size`, the variance will also be on the order of `head_size`.
-Since the result of Q @ K.T will be fed into softmax, it should be fairly diffuse because otherwise when faced with extreme values, softmax will converge to one-hot vectors (which limits the information each node gets to essentially only one other node).
+Since the result of Q @ K.T will be fed into softmax, it should be fairly diffuse because otherwise when faced with extreme values, softmax will converge to one-hot vectors (which limits the information each node gets to down to basically one other node).